kanidm/webauthn-rs/README.md

 level of scrutiny.

-The second is that OpenSSL is the only library I have found that allows us to reconstruct an EC public key from it's X/Y points or an RSA public key from it's n/e for use with signature verification.
+The second is that OpenSSL is the only library I have found that allows us to reconstruct an EC public key from its X/Y points or an RSA public key from its n/e for use with signature verification.
 Without this, we are not able to parse authenticator credentials to perform authentication.